ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Summary above information to Table: Cpu0 global variable options.

 .. csv-table:: Cpu0 global variable options
-   :header: "mode", "static", "-", "pic", "-"
+   :header: "relocation mode", "static", "-", "pic", "-"
-   :widths: 15, 25, 25, 25, 25
+   :widths: 20, 20, 20, 20, 20

-   "option: cpu0-use-small-section", "false", "true", "false", "true" "link type", "static link", "static link", "dynamic link", "dynamic link" "section", "data or bss", "sdata or sbss", "data or bss", "sdata or sbss" "range", "32 bits", "16 bits", "32 bits", "16 bits" "addressing mode", "absolute", "$gp relative", "$gp relative", "$gp relative" "addressing", "absolute", "$gp+offset", "$gp+offset", "$gp+offset" "Legalized selection DAG", "(add Cpu0ISD::Hi<gI offset Hi16> Cpu0ISD::Lo<gI offset Lo16>)", "(add GLOBAL_OFFSET_TABLE, Cpu0ISD::GPRel<gI offset>)", "(load (Cpu0ISD::Wrapper %GP, <gI offset>))"
+   "option: cpu0-use-small-section", "false", "true", "false", "true" "section", "data or bss", "sdata or sbss", "data or bss", "sdata or sbss" "range", "32 bits", "16 bits", "32 bits", "16 bits" "addressing mode", "absolute", "$gp relative", "$gp relative", "$gp relative" "addressing", "absolute", "$gp+offset", "$gp+offset", "$gp+offset" "Legalized selection DAG", "(add Cpu0ISD::Hi<gI offset Hi16> Cpu0ISD::Lo<gI offset Lo16>)", "(add GLOBAL_OFFSET_TABLE, Cpu0ISD::GPRel<gI offset>)", "(load (Cpu0ISD::Wrapper %GP, <gI offset>))"
    "Cpu0", "addiu $2, $zero, %hi(gI); shl $2, $2, 16; addiu $2, $2, %lo(gI);", "addiu	$2, $gp, %gp_rel(gI);", "ld $2, %got(gI)($gp);"
-   "relocation records solved", "link time", "link time", "load time", "load time" "reason", "Address of gI can be calculated in static link", "offset between gI and .sdata can be calculated in static link", "offset gI and .data cannot be caculated in dynamic", "offset gI and .data cannot be caculated for dynamic"
-   "name binding", "static", "static", "static", "static"
+   "relocation records solved", "link time", "link time", "link/load time", "link/load time" "name binding", "static", "static", "static", "static"

 - In static, cpu0-use-small-section=true, offset between gI and .data can be calculated since the $gp is assigned at fixed address of the start of global address table.
-- In pic, offset between gI and .data cannot be calculated since the function is loaded at run time.
+- In pic, offset between gI and .data cannot be calculated if the function is loaded at run time (dynamic link).
+It can be calculated if use static link.
 - In C, all variable names binding staticly.
 In C++, the overload variable or function are binding dynamicly.
-- In "static, cpu0-use-small-section=false", the gI high and low address (%hi(gI) and %lo(gI)) can be translated into absolute address or PC relative address.
-Cpu0 use PC relative address.
+- In "static, cpu0-use-small-section=false", the gI high and low address (%hi(gI) and %lo(gI)) are translated into absolute address.

 According book of system program, there are Absolute Addressing Mode and Position Independent Addressing Mode.
-Cpu0 use Position Indepent Addressing, such as ld $r1, (4)$sp (PC counter relative offset), to access local variables.
-For global variables, use "addiu $2, $gp, %gp_rel(gI)" ($gp relative) in small data section.
-For large data section, Cpu0 also use Position Independent Addressing (PC relative) instructions "addiu $2, $zero, %hi(gI); ... " to access global variables.
-Even though (%hi(gI) and %lo(gI)) can be translated into absolute address or PC relative address.
-The linker for Cpu0 can translate these two relocation records into absolute or PC relative address.
-We prefer Cpu0 use PC relative address since the PC relative address can be applied in shared libary function while the absoulte address instruction cannot.
-The static and pic used in -relocation-model is not meaning Absolute Addressing Mode and Position Independent Addressing Mode.
+The dynamic function must compiled with Position Independent Addressing Mode.
+In principle, option -relocation-model is be used to generate Absolute Addressing or Position Independent Addressing.
-It meaning this function is static link or dynamic link.
-Static link function becomes a part of code in the whole program body while dynamic link load the function body at run time when the function be called.
-In dynamic link, the Caller program never keeps this function in the execution file.
+The exception is -relocation-model=static and -cpu0-use-small-section=false.
+In this case, the register $gp is reserved to set at the start address of global variable area.
+Cpu0 use $gp relative addressing in this mode.

 To support global variable, first add **UseSmallSectionOpt** command variable to Cpu0Subtarget.cpp.